yanghengtang/tp/docs/UserGuide.md

 The main window can be broken down into the following components:

-- **Command Box**: The command box is where you will enter your input your commands
+- **Command Box**: The command box is where you will enter your commands
 - **Result Display Box**: This box will display the output messages in response to your commands
 - **Appointment List Panel**: This panel will display the list of filtered appointments
 - **Patient List Panel**: This panel will display the list of filtered patients